dandavison/dandavison.github.io/pages/classical-mechanics.md

 $t = \frac{2v_0}{g sin(\theta)}$

+**Polar coordinates**

+> A "half-pipe" at a skateboard park consists of a concrete trough with a
+> semicircular cross section of radius $R = 5m$.
+I hold a frictionless
+> skateboard on the side of the trough pointing down toward the bottom and
+> release it.
+Discuss the subsequent motion using Newton's second law.
+In
+> particular, if I release the skateboard just a short way from the bottom, how
+> long will it take to come back to the point of release?

+The point in questions like this is that the radius is fixed: we measure the location of the skateboard by the angle made by a line drawn from the skateboard to the centre of the semicircle.

+The radius being fixed means that the expression for the acceleration is simpler, because $\dot r$ and $\ddot r$ are zero.
+So the Second Law describing how the angle of the skateboard changes is

+$$- r(t) \dot\phi(t)^2 = \F_r/m = mgcos(\phi)/m - N/m$$

+$$r(t) \ddot \phi(t) = \F_\phi/m = -mgsin(\phi)/m$$

 ### Conservation of momentum

 Momentum is mass times velocity, $\p(t) = m\dot \r(t)$, so another way of